hliu-whu/EMsFEM/README.md

 %%% A detailed description of the code can be viewed in the paper:

 %%% Hui Liu, Dongsheng Yang, Jingkai Wu, Yonggang Zheng, Hongwu Zhang.
 An Open-Source MATLAB Implementation for elastic analysis of heterogeneous materials using the Extended Multiscale Finite Element Method.
-International Journal for Multiscale Computational Engineering, 2021, accepted.
+International Journal for Multiscale Computational Engineering, 2021, DOI: 10.1615/IntJMultCompEng.2021039777

 %%%